badalku27/TEST-YOUR-KNOWLEDGE/README.md

 ## That's about it

 Feel free to use it however you want.
-It's just a quiz app.
+It's just a knowledge testing app.

 ---